JLKP001/cra-template-electron/cra-template-electron-python-fastapi/template/README.md

 This will also start the FastAPI server running on [http://localhost:8000](http://localhost:8000), allowing for access to a Python API.
 By default, the API requires a shared `SECRET_KEY` which is randomly generated when the server is started.

+Note that Python >3.6 and Python dependencies specified in `requirements.txt` are required for development.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.